progval/Supybot-plugins/Twitter/README.txt

 Advanced Twitter plugin for Supybot, with capabilities handling, and per-channel user account.

+First, you have to install the python-twitter library, at least version 0.8.
+If it is not available in your distribution, you can use "sudo pip install twitter" (pip is a Python package manager).

 Ever noticed a text "sent from web" or "sent via Android" under a tweet?
 This is called the consumer.
 You have two choices:
 * Keep the default consumer.
 This is the easier way; and the text will